This is a true story of a Japanese sister who was attacked by the devil several times.

 Even now, just thinking about it makes her shudder.

 Sr. Sasagawa remembers that it was January 20, 1964.

 At that time, she was recuperating in the hospital in Myoko city of Niigata.

 Her condition had improved a lot and then she was advised to take a spa treatment.

-Thus, Sister Sasagawa took a bath after taking her temperature every morning.
+Thus, Sr. Sasagawa took a bath after taking her temperature every morning.

 That day, she went with an elderly woman, one of the patients.

 When she begun to undress in the woman’s changing room, she unexpectedly saw a man, Mr. T. in front of her.

 He had been a practicing Catholic fervently, but he was away from church over time.